GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 Why do I receive the message: IER040A INSUFFICIENT WORK UNITS when I attempt to use the MVT Sort/Merge program under MVS 3.8?

 The MVT Sort/Merge utility requires at least three (and may use up to a maximum of 32) intermediate storage datasets.
 Unlike current Sort/Merge utilities (such as DFSORT or Syncsort), the MVT Sort/Merge is unable to dynamically allocate datasets for use as intermediate storage.
 You must supply DD statements for the DD Names SORTWK01, SORTWK02, SORTWK03 ...
 SORTWK32.
-Also the SORTWK?? datasets must reside on 2311/2314 DASD.
-Although some efforts have been reported of using tape datasets with the MVT Sort/Merge under Hercules, it is probably a better idea to utilize DASD for the SORTWK?? datasets.
+Also the SORTWK?? data sets must reside on 2311/2314 DASD.
+Although some efforts have been reported of using tape datasets with the MVT Sort/Merge under Hercules, it is probably a better idea to utilize DASD for the SORTWK?? data sets.
 If the MVT Sort/Merge is called indirectly (as by a COBOL program that includes the SORT verb), you must also supply SORTWK??
 DD cards to the EXEC step.

 ## JES2 Resource Shortage

-I received a **JES2 Resource Shortage** message which froze my 3270 termial.
+I received a **JES2 Resource Shortage** message which froze my 3270 terminal.
 I was unable to log back on because I could not terminate the users **TSO** session with the **/C U=UserName** system console command (it just didn't do anything, it normally works fine).
-I tried to logon with another user and it would just get stuck indefinately at the logon screen.
+I tried to logon with another user and it would just get stuck indefinitely at the logon screen.

 Turns out I could not run any commands that rely on **JES2**, which is a lot, including a lot of services need to reboot the system (ISL) to the **TSO** logon.
 It couldn't get past trying to load the **BSPPILOT** job which is used for automating a lot off the **ISL** process.
 On restart it would show the **JES2 Resource Shortage - JOES** message, which relates to the output queue.